openxpki/openxpki-docker/README.md

 $ docker-compose  up
 ```

-This will expose the OpenXPKI WebUI via `http://localhost:8080` (**unencrypted**!) with the sample configuration but without any tokens.
+This will expose the OpenXPKI WebUI via `https://localhost:8443` with the sample configuration but without any tokens.
 Place your keys and certificates into the `ca` directory of the config directory and follow the instructions given in the quickstart tutorial: https://openxpki.readthedocs.io/en/latest/quickstart.html#setup-base-certificates.

 ## Prebuilt images